May Basket Contest 2020

 May Basket Contest!

-This year, the St. Michaels in Bloom committee will host a Town-wide May Basket celebration with prizes awarded to the best examples, commercial and residential.
-It will be on May Day, May 1st, rain or shine with awards for the best in each category.
-Just let us know your name and address if you would like to be judged before April 30th!
+This year, the St. Michaels in Bloom committee will host a Town-wide May Basket celebration with prize ribbons for 1st, 2nd and 3rd place winners.
+Judging will be on May Day, May 1st, rain or shine.
+Just send an email to email@example.com with your name and address before April 30th if you would like to be judged!
+The Village shop has lovely plants and Grauls always has cut flowers.
+Be creative!

 May Basket Day!

 Ahh, the “Lusty month of May”.
 How many of us remember that song from Camelot?